 If people or patterns in your family are ruining Christmas for you and they aren’t open to a vulnerable, authentic discussion about how things can be done differently, accept that you can’t change these people.
 Expecting things to be different one magical day is one of the biggest ways to hurt yourself.
 Your resistance to the way they are makes perfect sense, but it won’t change them.
 It will only leave you chronically disappointed and hurt.
 If mom can’t be expected to buy you something you care about, go to the store yourself.
 If Dad can be expected to question you about what “nonconforming” things you do with your life, surround yourself with people who do see the value of what you do.
 And go prepared, with answers to give to Christmas dinner with him.

 When it comes to the holiday season, don’t expect that signature fairytale Christmas highlight and don’t try to force it.
 No one’s family, Christmas or actual life is perfect.
 Unfortunately, life (which is full of triggers and challenges) doesn’t stop during the holidays.
 Those perfect moments come when you least expect it and relax.

 Create your own new ways and traditions to make Christmas relaxing for you by taking charge of creating your ‘unique Christmas’ that you look forward to every year.
 Break free from passive patterns that bother you and enjoy this holiday season in a way that suits the feeling of peace and togetherness for you.
 This is how you turn the energy of Christmas from ′′ subconsciously undergoing and collecting ′′ to ′′ consciously experiencing and giving ′′ and that ultimately gives the Christmas feeling.

 I send you lots of Christmas love.

 Read: my December Newsletter

-And please join my Inner Circle for more Light: Inner Circle
+And welcome to join my Inner Circle community: Inner Circle